If obesity is a glandular problem, which gland is responsible and how can it be treated?

 Hypothyroidism may be a temporary side effect of medication or the result of a thyroidectomy.
 When no causative agent can be identified, it is likely congenital.
 However, adult-onset hypothyroidism is more prevalent with advancing age.
 [7-8] There is no cure for hypothyroidism but in nearly all cases it can be treated or controlled.

 A natural hormone called thyroxine, often abbreviated as T4, which synthesizes with triiodothyronine or T3, may be prescribed to regulate the metabolic system.
 Under many names, desiccated thyroid has been used for over a century.
 Basically, it is beef and pork thyroid glands that have been dried, powdered and mixed with T3 and T4.
-[10-11] The accompanying undated images reportedly depict a woman with typical hypothyroidism before and after treatment with desiccated thyroid.
-In some cases, hormone replacement includes estrogen or testosterone supplements.
+[10-11] In some cases, hormone replacement includes estrogen or testosterone supplements.

 There is no cure for hypothyroidism but in nearly all cases it can be treated or controlled.